DE9MPO1/Amazon-EC2-in-LAMP-Environment/README.md

 	[ec2-user ~]$ sudo chkconfig httpd on
 	[ec2-user ~]$ chkconfig --list httpd

-* The chkconfig command does not provide any confirmation message when you successfully use it to enable a service.
+>Note: The chkconfig command does not provide any confirmation message when you successfully use it to enable a service.
 You can verify that httpd dos on by running the following command:

 ![7.png](/images/7.png)